simonmichael/shelltestrunner/README.md

 ---
-title: shelltestrunner
+title: shelltestrunner: command-line testing
 ---

 <div id=title>
-<h2>Command-line testing</h2>
+<h1>Command-line testing</h1>
 <img src="site/title2.png">
 </div>

 * toc

-***Human or Replicant ?***&nbsp;
+*Human or Replicant ?*
-If you have a testing situation such as this <sup><small>1</small></sup>, we at Joyful Corp. can help.
+If you have a testing situation such as this<sup><small>1</small></sup>, we at Joyful Corp. can help.

-shelltestrunner is a command-line tool for testing other command-line programs, or general shell commands, on GNU/Linux, Mac and Windows.
+**shelltestrunner** is a command-line tool for testing other command-line programs, or general shell commands, on GNU/Linux, Mac and Windows.

-It reads simple test specifications consisting of a command to run, some input, and the expected stdout, stderr, and exit status output.
+It reads tests which specify a command to run, some input, and the expected stdout, stderr, and exit status output.
 It can run tests in parallel, selectively, with a timeout, with color output, or with expected/actual differences highlighted.  shelltestrunner is free software released under GPLv3+.

 <a name="note1">
 <small><sup>1</sup> expressed on the command line</small>